 How Would a Nursing Home “Take” My Home

 So, can the nursing home or Government/Medicaid take your home.
-No, but both will assume and, in a matter of speaking, encourage a family to sell the home to private pay the nursing home cost.
+No, but both will assume and, in a matter of speaking, encourage a family to sell the home to private pay the nursing home cost before Medicaid begins to cover some of the necessary care.

 Does an Elderly Person Seeking Long Term Care Have to Sell a Home?